Elaine F. Walker

-Elaine F. Walker is a psychologist and professor whose research focuses on child and adolescent development, and changes in the brain due to adolescence.
-Other research interests includes the precursors and neurodevelopment aspects of schizophrenia and other serious mental disorders.
-She has taken part in writing over 250 articles and six books related to mental health and neuroscience.
-Walker is the Samuel Candler Dobbs Professor of Psychology and Neuroscience at Emory University.
+Elaine F. Walker is a clinical psychologist and the Charles Howard Candler Professor of psychology and neuroscience at Emory University.
+Her research focuses on the development and prediction of schizophrenia and other psychotic disorders.
+She is a fellow of the American Association for the Advancement of Science and a member of the American Academy of Arts and Sciences.

 Biography

 Walker received her B.A. in psychology from Washington University in St. Louis in 1974 and was an intern in the Department of Child Psychiatry at Washington University School of Medicine from 1976 to 1977.
 In 1979, she received her Ph.D. in Clinical Psychology from the University of Missouri and completed a post-doctorate research fellowship at the University of Southern California under the guidance of Dr. Sarnoff Mednick.

-Walker began her teaching career as an instructor at California State University in 1978.
-She then became an associate professor at the Department of Human Development and Family Studies, and Psychology at Cornell University.
+Walker began her teaching career as an instructor in psychology at California State University, Los Angeles from 1978 to 1979.
+She joined Cornell University in 1979 as an assistant professor in human development and family studies and psychology and was promoted to associate professor in 1985.

 Since 1986, Walker has taught and conducted research at Emory University.
-Aside from being a professor of psychology and teaching courses in Abnormal Psychology, and Personality and Psychopathology, she serves as the director of the Mental Health and Development Research Program at Emory University.
+She joined Emory as an associate professor in the departments of psychology and psychiatry and became a professor in the Department of Psychology and the graduate neuroscience program in 1989.
+She was the Samuel Candler Dobbs Professor from 1994 to 2016 and became the Charles Howard Candler Professor in 2016.
+Aside from being a professor of psychology and teaching courses in abnormal psychology, personality and psychopathology, she serves as the director of the Mental Health and Development Research Program at Emory University.

-Among the many positions Walker has held, she was the former director of the Graduate Program in Clinical Psychology at Emory University, chair of the Department of Psychology at Emory University, and president of the Society for Research in Psychopathology.
-Walker also served as the former editor-in-chief of the Association for Psychological Science's Psychological Science in the Public Interest (PSPI) journal.
+Among the positions Walker has held at Emory, she directed clinical training in psychology from 1992 to 1995 and the graduate program in clinical psychology from 1994 to 1998.
+She chaired the Department of Psychology from 2003 to 2006.
+Outside the university, she served on the executive board of the Society for Research in Psychopathology and was the society's president from 1999 to 2000.
+Walker also served as editor-in-chief of the Association for Psychological Science's journal Psychological Science in the Public Interest.
+From 2019 to 2026, she chaired the association's publications committee.